 Prejudice or unfairness directed by a system or institution (health, religious, judicial, etc.) towards individuals of an oppressed or marginalized group, whether consciously motivated or from lack of exposure to issues important to marginalized communities.

-Prejudice or unfairness directed by someone (a person) from a privileged group towards individuals from an oppressed or marginalized group, usually coming from a lack of exposure to issues important to marginalized communities
+Also known as unconscious bias.
+Prejudice or unfairness directed by someone (a person) from a privileged group towards individuals from an oppressed or marginalized group, usually coming from a lack of exposure to issues important to marginalized communities.

-The following quote from White Fragility (p.
-92) helps us better understand the many misconceptions about the difference between DEI and Affirmative Action:
+The following quote from White Fragility helps us better understand the many misconceptions about the difference between DEI and Affirmative Action:

 “…Affirmative action is a tool to ensure that qualified minority applicants are given the same employment opportunities as white people.
 It is a flexible program – there are no quotas or requirements…No employer is required to hire an unqualified person of color, but companies are required to be able to articulate why they didn’t hire a qualified person of color (and this requirement is rarely enforced).
 Additionally, affirmative action never applied to private companies – only to state and governmental agencies (though it can apply to private organizations contracted to do government work).
 Still, this program has been systemically chipped away at, and several states have eliminated affirmative action programs altogether.”

 - White Fragility, p.
 92